|Has Nested near Park|

 Spring: Mississippi Kites have expanded their breeding range into the Washington metro area.
 The first breeding record in the area was in 1995 in Woodbridge, Virginia.
 During the ensuing years, more kites have arrived, and they have slowly moved their breeding activity into Alexandria and Arlington.
 The first sighting at Monticello Park was in May, 2016, and kites were seen flying over the park on a few occasions in May, 2017.
 They had nested in the neighborhood next to Monticello in previous years, and in 2017, a pair produced a chick in a nest a block up the hill from the park.
 This nest was thought to be the most northerly successful nest for Mississippi Kites that year in the Washington area.

 Where to See Them in the Park

 Mississippi Kites are sometimes seen in the air over the park.
 There is no special way to look for them.
-You are more likely to see one if you are on Beverley Drive at the entrance to the park.
+You are more likely to see one if you are on Beverley Drive near the front entrance to the park.